• Skip to primary navigation

 Eighty-Eight Brewing

 This company has captured Calgarians by tugging on the heartstrings of nostalgia and the spirit of the 1988 Olympics that took place in Calgary.
 Eighty-Eight Brewing is a vibrant little hole-in-the-wall in Inglewood.
-In addition to its many well-crafted and high-quality beers, it conveniently has a pizza parlor located right upstairs, making it one of the breweries in Calgary that should definitely be on your list of stops.
+In addition to its many well-crafted and high-quality beers, it conveniently has a pizza parlour located right upstairs, making it one of the breweries in Calgary that should definitely be on your list of stops.

 A pint of NEPA from Eighty-Eight Brewing Calgary.